dylansheng/dylansheng.github.io/index.md

 ## Research Interests

 - **<span class="text-rainbow-seven">Human AI Collaboration:</span>** I have a keen interest in studying the synergistic collaboration between humans and AI, with a particular focus on exploring how data visualization can serve as a bridge between the two.
-- **<span class="text-rainbow-seven">AI4Science</span>:** I am particularly interested in applying AI to scientific discovery in biomedicine and biochemistry, such as the discovery of novel drugs.
+- **<span class="text-rainbow-seven">HAI4Science</span>:** I am particularly interested in applying human-centered AI to scientific discovery in biomedicine and biochemistry, such as the discovery of novel drugs.
-- **<span class="text-rainbow-seven">AI4Healthcare</span>:** I am interested in applying AI to healthcare, particularly for clinical decision-making, disease diagnosis, and patient simulation to support training, evaluation, and personalized care.
+- **<span class="text-rainbow-seven">HAI4Healthcare</span>:** I am interested in applying human-centered AI to healthcare, particularly for clinical decision-making, disease diagnosis, and patient simulation to support training, evaluation, and personalized care.

 ## News